*The Sunflower Meadow is now closed for this summer, we look forward to seeing you again next year!*

 We farm with nature in a number of different ways.
 By planting the Sunflowers, we have created a habitat like no other!
 The unsung heroes of Farming - bees, butterflies, insects and other pollinators - have made themselves at home on this nectar rich field.
 If you're quiet, you may be able to hear the buzzing of busy bees.

-Not only is the Sunflower field good for nature and for our soil, but it is also a wonderful spectacle to help lift spirits.
-We are so pleased to hear of your lovely stories relating to this field.
+Not only is the Sunflower Meadow good for nature and for our soil, but it is also a wonderful spectacle to help lift spirits.
 With the colour yellow representing happiness, optimism and warmth, this bright field is something comforting and enjoyable during these strange and uncertain times.
-We hope that it has sparked a conversation amongst neighbours, friends and strangers to bring us all back together!

 How To Visit

-Dogs are welcome but must be on a lead at all times.
+Dogs are welcome but must be on a short lead at all times.